gwtproject/gwt-typedarrays/README.md

 ## System Requirements

-**GWT TypedArrays requires GWT 2.9.0 or newer!**
+**GWT Typed Arrays requires GWT 2.9.0 or newer!**

 ## Dependencies

-GWT TypedArrays does not depend on any other module.
+GWT Typed Arrays does not depend on any other module.